MengZhang/tollbooth/README.md

-Nadar - A Crowd SSO Front End Application
+Tollbooth - A Crowd SSO Front End Application
 =========================================

-Nadar is a web-based front end for Crowd SSO Authentication.
+Tollbooth is a web-based front end for Crowd SSO Authentication.
 This simple site is used to authenticate users, add the global crowd token (taken from the _REST_BASEURL_/config/cookie) and then forward the user along.